gsmservice-pl/messaging-sdk-csharp/docs/sdks/common/README.md

 ## Overview

-This section describes other usefull operations and tools

 ### Available Operations

 * [Ping](#ping) - Checks API availability and version

 ## Ping

 Check the API connection and the current API availability status.
 Also you will get the current API version number.
-The request doesn't contain a body or any parameters.
+The method doesn't accept any parameters.

 As a successful result a `PingResponse` object will be returned.
-This request doesn't need to be authenticated.

-In case of an error, the `ErrorResponse` object will be returned with proper HTTP header status code (our error response complies with [RFC 9457](https://www.rfc-editor.org/rfc/rfc7807)).

 ### Example Usage